harriebird/clonezilla-web/src/en/about.md

       About Clonezilla
     </template>
     <template #lead>
+      **TODO: Add more content here**
-      The development of VitePress is guided by an international team, some of whom have chosen to be featured below.
+        The development of Clonezilla is powered by these amazing people.
     </template>
   </VPTeamPageTitle>
   <VPTeamMembers :members="developers" />